-Safety Message: Children ages 7-9 can begin to learn more complicated pedestrian safety tasks.
-Even though they are older, they should be with an adult or responsible older brother or sister while walking near or around traffic.
+Safety Message: Children ages 9-11 can gradually learn more complicated pedestrian safety tasks.
+Even though they are older, they should be with an adult or responsible older brother or sister while walking near or around traffic until they continuously demonstrate safe pedestrian skills.